kevinhwang91/nvim-fundo/README.md

 ## Features

 - Restore undo history even if the file's content has been changed outside Neovim
+- Limit size for archives

 ### TODO Features

-- Limit the count and size for archives
 - Restore undo history even if the file has been moved
 - Support useful use cases for undo file